Produced by Utter, in association with The Byre Theatre, St Andrews Written by Adam McNamara Directed by Joe Douglas

 An empowering experience The Herald (REaD)

-Scottish Theatre Producers have provided ongoing mentoring and support for this production and are delighted to see it performing at the Edinburgh Fringe.
+Scottish Theatre Producers have provided ongoing mentoring and support for this production and were delighted to see it performing at the Edinburgh Fringe 2017.

 Ailie Cohen Puppet Maker